What is financial stability and why is it important?

 The Bank defines financial system stability to refer to the effort of the Bank aimed at promoting the development of sound and well-managed banking and other financial institutions as well as encouraging the development of efficient and well-functioning financial markets.

-Rational for importance of financial stability
+Rationale for importance of financial stability

 Financial stability is important as it reflects a sound financial system, which in turn is important as it reinforces trust in the system and prevents phenomena such as a run on banks, which can destabilize an economy.
 Additionally, a sound financial system signals to the public that their money is handled in a way which will not unduly jeopardise it.
 This is especially important for savings, including pension savings.